Municipal Offices for Immigrant Integration

 - As a messenger.
 In addition to highlighting the importance of being diverse, these offices play a critical role in shaping the narrative around immigrant integration, the critical contributions of immigrant communities, and what it means to be a welcoming city.
 Offices often make a concerted effort in their messaging and outreach to emphasize that their work benefits all residents—making the city more accessible and accountable to all.

 - As an advocate for state and national immigration policy.
 The role and influence of a city office often extends beyond the city limits, and with the support of the mayor, can be an important mouthpiece when it comes to state policies that affect immigrant communities and for federal comprehensive immigration reform.

 Key Areas of Focus

-- Economic Opportunity and Education: Harnessing the full potential of all residents by working to ensure that newcomers have the skills, training, and education to thrive, and that workforce, education, and economic development systems are prepared to serve and leverage the talents of all residents.
-This can often include programs to support small business owners, workforce development initiatives, programs that connect newcomers with other business leaders in their field, and efforts to attract and retain international students and companies.
+- Economic Opportunity and Education: Harnessing the full potential of all residents by working to ensure that newcomers have the skills, training, and education to thrive, and that workforce, education, and economic development systems are prepared to better serve and leverage the talents of all residents.
+This can often include programs to support small business owners, workforce development initiatives, and efforts to attract and retain international students and companies.

 - Civic Engagement: Working to ensure that newcomers fully participate in civic life, including increasing access to leadership, citizenship, and civic participation.
-This can include initiatives that promote citizenship and leadership development opportunities such as Los Angeles’ Citizenship Corners in public libraries and Nashville’s MyCity Academy.
+This can include initiatives that promote citizenship and leadership development opportunities./li>

 - Safe and Connected Communities: Working to foster trust and build relationships between immigrants and receiving communities, as well as focus on building connections with specific institutions, such as local law enforcement.